AdobeDocs/experience-manager-65.fr-FR/help/forms/using/saving-html5-form-draft.md

 ---
-title: Enregistrement d’un formulaire HTML5 en tant que brouillon
+title: Enregistrer un formulaire HTML5 en tant que brouillon
 seo-title: Saving an HTML5 form as a draft
 description: Enregistrez un formulaire HTML5 comme brouillon et reprenez le remplissage du formulaire ultérieurement.
 seo-description: Save an HTML5 form as a draft and resume filling the form at a later stage.